TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 2 - Performance Management/1.2.4-contention-vs-utilization/_index.md

 Contention is the primary counter family for performance, while utilization is the primary counter family for capacity.
 Performance & Capacity uses these two types of counters differently.
 Knowing the requirements of each is critical in optimizing both performance and capacity.

 Most look at **utilization**, because they fear something wrong will happen if it's high.
-That “something” is contention.
+That "something" is contention.
 Contention manifests in different forms.
 It can be queue, latency, loss, dropped, aborted, context switch.

 The following diagram shows three different scenarios